Nenad Mirosavljević

-Nenad Mirosavljević (Ненад Миросављевић; born 4 September 1977) is a Serbian former footballer who played as a striker.
+Nenad Mirosavljević (Ненад Миросављевић; born 4 September 1977) is a Serbian former professional footballer who played as a striker.

 During his 20-year-long career, Mirosavljević scored over 100 goals in the national championship of Serbia (including its predecessors) with five clubs, most notably Smederevo (formerly Sartid).
 He also played abroad for two Spanish and two Cypriot clubs, performing with APOEL in the UEFA Champions League.

 Club career

 Early years

-Mirosavljević made his senior debut with Proleter Zrenjanin during the 1996–97 campaign, on the same team with future national team players Vladimir Ivić and Zvonimir Vukić.
+Mirosavljević made his senior debut with Proleter Zrenjanin in the 1996–97 campaign, on the same team with future national team players Vladimir Ivić and Zvonimir Vukić.
 He scored five goals in 19 league appearances during his first season, as the team secured a spot in the 1997 UEFA Intertoto Cup.
-During his time at the club, Mirosavljević amassed a total of 102 league appearances and scored 27 goals.
+Throughout his time at the club, Mirosavljević amassed 102 league appearances and scored 27 goals.

 Sartid Smederevo

 In September 2000, Mirosavljević was snapped by Sartid Smederevo, making 25 league appearances and scoring 15 goals in his first season at the club.
-He tallied the same amount of league goals in the 2001–02 season, helping the team finish third in the national championship.
-In September 2002, in the UEFA Cup first round, Mirosavljević scored the opener against Ipswich Town in the first leg, a 1–1 draw at Portman Road.
-However, they were eliminated after a 1–0 loss at home.
+He tallied the same number of league goals in the 2001–02 season, helping the team finish third in the national championship.
+In September 2002, Mirosavljević scored the opener against Ipswich Town at Portman Road in the first leg of the UEFA Cup first round that ended in a 1–1 draw.
+However, they were eliminated after a 1–0 home loss.
 Mirosavljević also helped the club win the Serbia and Montenegro Cup in 2003.
 He remained at Smederevo during the 2004 UEFA Intertoto Cup, scoring seven goals in four matches, before moving abroad for the first time.
-In his four-year stint with the Oklopnici, Mirosavljević made a total of 118 league appearances and scored 59 goals.
+In his four-year stay with the Oklopnici, Mirosavljević made a total of 118 league appearances and scored 59 goals, becoming the club's all-time top scorer in the top flight.